Why check-ins should be part of your team meeting culture

 Let’s dive in.

-Let’s stop here for a minute and clarify our language.
-Facilitators have a lot of activities in our toolboxes that drive participation and help build camaraderie — everything from icebreakers to warm ups.
+Facilitators have a lot of activities in our toolboxes that drive participation and help build camaraderie — everything from ice breakers to warm ups.
 The word “check-in” could be used as a synonym for any of these brief exercises.

-A short activity to establish each team member’s mood, that is, their current emotional state, at the start of a meeting through asking a simple question like, “How are you doing right now?”
+🤝 Check-ins A short activity to establish each team member’s mood, that is, their current emotional state, at a given point during a meeting.
+This can be a simple question like, “How are you doing right now?”

-There are variations on this “basic” version (more on that later), but when we refer to a check-in, we simply mean asking all meeting participants how they are.
+There are variations on this “basic” version, but when we refer to a check-in, we simply mean asking all meeting participants how they are.
 Of course, your own team’s mileage may vary.
 Sometimes, the line between check-in and warm up gets pretty thin, so don’t get too hung up on labels.

 What is important is making check-ins part of your meeting culture.
 Here are some reasons why.

+Check-ins can strengthen remote team members’ connection with one another, improving efficiency, productivity and troubleshooting.
 Hybrid and WFA teams reap real benefits from making the “How are you?” question a structured, formalized meeting agenda item.
 For one, it promotes interpersonal connection, which is especially important on WFA teams.
 For another, it does so while being easy to implement and inexpensive (no extensive Myers-Briggs questionnaires or pricey consultants here!
-Though if you want to try our “meeting personality quiz” with your team, please do!).

 Have you ever been in a meeting in which one of your colleagues seems disinterested or even bored?
 You might get annoyed, and understandably so.
 However, if that colleague had shared during the check-in that their toddler kept them up all night and they were feeling exhausted, you might see their “disinterest” as something else entirely.
 Knowing how each attendee is coming into the meeting prevents misunderstandings and reduces the risk of in-meeting conflict.